KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 My best friend (at that time anyway) had a crush on a girl!
 I tried to be the best wingman ever, and I was fucking excellent at it.
 Too bad, his interest in her went away after 2 months or so.
 Instead, I had a crush on her.
 I even dreamed of a family with her.
 Dear lord I was pathetic.

 Our beloved class president got into a relationship with a dude who was also a class president just right next door.
 Unfortunately, it turned into a Korean drama.
-It wasn't exactly pleasantly having to see my class president crying over that dude on a weekly basis.
+It wasn't exactly pleasant having to see my class president crying over that dude on a weekly basis.

 At this point, I had begun to drop my nice guy act.
 If they didn't do anything to me, then I simply feigned ignorance to their existence.
 If they did, I would just get unruly rude and pissed off.
 Somehow I never cursed at them, at least not right into their face.
 I would also just refuse to offer any help to any of them, unless they begged me so bad that I had to give in just to not escalate shit any further.